IBM/open-prediction-service-hub/README.md

 `input_schema` is used as lookup table which local provider use to find type/position of each feature. `type` needs to be a type alias in `numpy`module.

-`output_schema` configures formatted result for the most common use cases.
+`output_schema` configures result formats for the most common use cases.

 <table>